Platform

 A Snort 3 intrusion rule update is called an LSP

 (Lightweight Security Package) rather than an SRU.
-The system
+The

-appropriate rule set for your configurations.
+automatically uses the appropriate rule set for your

 The FMC can manage a deployment with both Snort 2 and Snort 3